Joe Keatinge

-Joe Keatinge is an American comic book writer and editor, best known for his writing work with Marvel Comics and Image Comics, and as the co-editor of Popgun with Mark Andrew Smith.
+Joe Keatinge is an American comic book writer and editor, best known for his writing work with Marvel Comics and Image Comics, as the co-editor of Popgun with Mark Andrew Smith, and co-creating the cult-favorite comic Shutter with Leila Del Duca.

 Early life

 Joe Keatinge was born on June 11, 1982, in Santa Monica, California.
 He attended school in Portland, Oregon.

 Career

 After finishing school, Keatinge left for San Francisco, California, to pursue a career in comics, eventually working with Savage Dragon creator Erik Larsen, leading to his hiring at Image Comics shortly after Larsen became Publisher.

 Keatinge's career at Image spanned various positions including Public Relations and Marketing, as well as Sales and Licensing.

 He has contributed to anthology titles such as Negative Burn with artist Evan Bryce and Fantastic Comics #24 with artists Michael Allred and Laura Allred, which was part of The Next Issue Project.
 In 2018, Keatinge collaborated with artist Bret Blevins on the Stellar limited series published by Image Comics.

 He is most well known for his work on the anthology, PopGun with co-editor Mark Andrew Smith.